erfinfeluzy/ocp4-notes/camel-k-deploy-using-tekton.md

-# Deploy Camel-K using Tekton on OCP
+# Deploy with Camel-K using Tekton on OCP

 ## Prerequisite
 This tutorial assumes the following requirements are met: